 For your pumpkins: We printed our 2 large pumpkin template pages on copy paper, then traced the shapes onto squares of scrap cardboard.

-- Cut out and color your pumpkins and features
+- Cut out your pumpkins and features

 Use scissors to cut out all of your features and pumpkins, then paint or color any way you’d like.
 Give ample time to dry if necessary.